How Does Hypnosis Work?

 Hypnosis, The Brain, and Brain Waves

 Although hypnosis has been used for at least as long as recorded history (), we are only now beginning to get a glimpse of its neurophysiological underpinnings.
+The knowledge gained from recent research has had a tremendous impact on the field, both by helping to validate the effects of hypnosis as being “real” (i.e., as having reliable effects on objective measures of brain activity and function) and by increasing our understanding of the biological mechanisms of hypnosis.

 During the past decade, in particular, researchers have taken advantage of imaging technology to identify areas of the brain and brain activity patterns associated with both (1) differences between those who score high (so called “highs”) versus those who score low (so called “lows”) on measures of trait hypnotizability and (2) how the human brain responds to hypnotic inductions and suggestions..